son-link/pequejs/docs/index.md

 });
 ```

-## instantiate
+## instance

-Instantiate a new constructor
+Create a new instance of the constructor

 **Parameters**